p-kuen/PatchProtect/README.md

 	- <b>pprotect_reset_propprotection</b> - Reset all PropProtection-Settings.
 Please follow all printed intstructions, if you ran this command.
 - <b>Clientside:</b> ( type them into the client-console )
 	- <b>pprotect_reset_csettings</b> - This resets all client settings.
 Just follow all instructions, which will be printed into the console.
+	- <b>pprotect_reset_buddies</b> - This resets all client settings.
+Just follow all instructions, which will be printed into the console.

 <br>
 So that was pretty much information for now.
 We hope, that you like all mentioned features here.
 As I said, this is only a list of the most important things of PatchProtect.
 There are also many background-functions which are really important for all above mentioned features.